How to do remote user testings for free

 Why remote user testings are not so bad

 Remote user testings are really easy to conduct because they make many things a lot easier.
 Testing the software prior testings does not take long at all unlikely conventional user testings, note taking is a lot easier and it does not make the user feel under pressure.
-Throughout the interview you can read from the script you prepared without being caught by anyone, and a many international and local stakeholders can easily observe the session from anywhere.
+Throughout the interview you can read from the script you prepared without being caught by anyone, while stakeholders can easily observe the session from anywhere.

 I am really starting to enjoy remote user testings lately, Let me know in the comments if you agree, and if you liked this short article!